Skip to content

 Vertical with a TIG welder

-TIG is a true vertical position welding process.
+TIG is a true vertical position process.
 It can weld both uphill and downhill without going through the trouble of finding a suitable rod, like stick welding.
-Or use specific metal transfer modes like MIG welding.
+Or use specific metal transfer modes like MIG.
 Also, there is no slag material to worry about.

-TIG welding has excellent heat control, so you can freeze and keep the puddle in place:
+TIG has excellent heat control, so you can control the puddle’s fluidity and keep it in place:

-• You can use a foot pedal that can control the amperage on the fly.
+- You can use a foot pedal to directly control the amperage as you weld.

-• Or use pulsed welding that first penetrates the metal deep and after that fast freezes the puddle.
+- Or use pulsed welding that penetrates the metal deep without overheating the puddle.

 This way, it’s possible to weld uphill metals thinner than 1/8″ without overheating them or downhill without using fast speeds.

-If done right, TIG welding will not create sparks, spatter, porosity, or undercut, leaving an almost perfect bead.
+If done right, TIG will not create sparks, spatter, porosity, or undercut, leaving a perfect bead.
 That’s important for stainless steel or aluminum.

-For uphill welding, the most practical thing to do is pass a quality root pass with TIG and then stick weld with 7018 rods to fill the joint.
+For uphill, the most practical thing to do is pass a quality root pass with TIG and then stick weld with 7018 rods to fill the joint.

 Personal safety

-Vertical welding exposes you to spatter much more than the flat position.
-Spatter can land on your skin with a temperature of 2700° F (1500° C).
-Spatter can also damage clothing that isn’t heat-resistant.
+Vertical welding exposes you to hot spatter much more than the flat position.
+Spatter can land on your skin at a temperature of, 2700° F (1500° C).
+It can also damage clothing that isn’t heat-resistant.

 To protect yourself, you want to wear some additional protective equipment:

-• Ideally the arc shouldn’t go higher than your chest height.
-Here a pair of long leather sleeves can protect your arms.
+- Ideally, the arc shouldn’t go higher than your chest height.
+A pair of long leather sleeves can protect your arms.

-• If the arc is higher than that, wear a leather jacket, and cover the top of your head with a welding cap.
+- If the arc goes higher than that, wear a leather jacket, and cover the top of your head with a welding cap.

 Never wear synthetic clothing or shoes when welding.
 Even light sparks or spatter can penetrate them, melt them, or set them on fire.